siot12/FiiPractic/README.md

 # FiiPractic

-Repository for the projects that i made during FIIPractic sessions.
+**Repository for the projects that I made during FIIPractic sessions.